Marysville, Washington: Late 20th century

 Marysville underwent further population changes in the late 1980s and 1990s, continuing to build more housing and new retail centers after the lifting of a building moratorium.
 The city continued to annex outlying areas, growing to a size of 9.8 sqmi and population of 25,315 by 2000.
+Marysville also saw a thrice-fold increase in the number of businesses from 1991 to 1996 and was close to eclipsing Edmonds in retail sales.
 The decade also saw the construction of new schools, a YMCA facility, a library, and a renovated senior center at Comeford Park.
 The Tulalip Tribes opened its first casino in 1992, the second Indian casino in the state, and began development of a large shopping mall at Quil Ceda Village in the early 2000s.

 Marysville attempted to attract regional facilities in the late 1990s and 2000s, with varying degrees of success.
 The U.S. Navy opened Naval Station Everett in Everett in 1994, which was accompanied by a support annex in northern Marysville near Smokey Point the following year.
 The Puget Sound Regional Council explored the expansion of Arlington Municipal Airport into a regional airport in the 1990s to relieve Seattle–Tacoma International Airport, but decided instead to build a third runway at Sea-Tac because of existing traffic and local opposition.
 In September 2004, Marysville won a bid to build a 850 acre NASCAR racetrack (to be operated by the International Speedway Corporation) near Smokey Point.
 The project was cancelled two months later after concerns about traffic impacts, environmental conditions, and $70 million in required transportation improvements arose.
 The NASCAR site was later pitched as a candidate for a new University of Washington satellite campus (known as UW North Sound) in the late 2000s, competing with a site in downtown Everett.
 The project was put on hold in 2008 after continued disagreements over the campus's location, before being cancelled entirely in 2011, replaced by a new Washington State University branch campus in Everett.